 New prescriptions the pharmacy receives directly from your doctor's office.
-The pharmacy will automatically fill and deliver new prescriptions it receives from health

-The pharmacy will automatically fill and deliver new prescriptions it receives from healt care providers, without checking with you first, if either:
+The pharmacy will automatically fill and deliver new prescriptions it receives from health care providers, without checking with you first, if either:

 - You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from health care providers.
 You may request automatic delivery of all new prescriptions at any time by continuing to have your doctor send us your prescriptions.
 No special request is needed.
 You may contact CVS Caremark to restart automatic deliveries if you previously stopped automatic deliveries.